secrary/secrary-blog/android-reversing/Android101/index.md

+---
+layout: post
+title: "Android 101"
+description: "Introduction"
+keywords: "android, dalvik, reverse engineering"
+---
 # Android 101

-## Introduction
+## **Introduction**

 Let’s start our journey from the architecture of the Android operating system and its internals.
 This chapter covers the minimal information we need to know to feel comfortable working on topics covered in the following sections.

 The [kernel](https://source.android.com/devices/architecture/kernel) used in Android is based on Linux, but with some significant additions, including [Low Memory Killer](https://source.android.com/devices/tech/perf/lmkd), wake locks, the Binder IPC driver, etc.